 By providing appropriate tools, you can significantly enhance the problem-solving capabilities of your AI agents and create more powerful and flexible workflows.

-Remember that while tools are powerful, they should be used judiciously.
+While tools are powerful, they should be used judiciously.
 Provide only the tools that are necessary for the task at hand to avoid overwhelming the agent with too many options.